CICE-Consortium/Icepack/doc/source/science_guide/sg_boundary_forcing.rst

 The resulting equations are provided here.

 The wind stress and turbulent heat flux calculation accounts for both stable and unstable atmosphere–ice boundary layers.
-Define the "stability"
+We first define the "stability"

 .. math::